The White Tower of Mulegns

-The Origen Foundation (Fundaziun Origen) is building a White Tower (der Weisse Turm) in the village of Mulegns (canton of Graubünden), not to be confused with the Julierturm of Origen on the Julier Pass.
+The Origen Foundation (Nova Fundaziun Origen) is building a White Tower (der Weisse Turm) in the village of Mulegns (canton of Graubünden), not to be confused with the Julierturm of Origen on the Julier Pass.

-The White Tower is a digitally printed building that tells of the history of the village, the homesickness of Graubünden emigrants and, last but not least, the sugar barons of Mulegns.
+The White Tower is a digitally printed building that tells of the village’s history, the homesickness of Graubünden emigrants and, last but not least, the sugar barons of Mulegns.

-The building offers space for art installations, radio play tours and theatre performances.
+The building offers space for art installations, radio play tours and performances.

 The White Tower demonstrates the impressive wealth of forms of digital fabrication and sets new standards for the sustainable use of concrete.